Solving Linear Equations

 This time let's try solving for the value of y when x is given.

 @ x = 4, solve for the value of y from the given equations below.
-Let's use the equation given from #1 above to compare how'd they go.
+Let's use the equation given from #1 above to compare how'd they go., subtracting x both sides of the equation to isolate y.

 , this is now the result after subtracting x both sides of the equation.
 Now let's isolate y.